skip-mev/connect/oracle/config/README.md

 type Config struct {
-	// Enabled indicates whether metrics should be enabled Enabled bool `mapstructure:"enabled" toml:"enabled"`
+	// Enabled indicates whether metrics should be enabled Enabled bool `mapstructure:"enabled" toml:"enabled"` }
-	// ValidatorConsAddress is the validator's consensus address ValidatorConsAddress string `mapstructure:"validator_cons_address" toml:"validator_cons_address"` }
 ```

 ### Enabled

 This flag is utilized to note whether the app-side oracle metrics should be enabled.

-### ValidatorConsAddress

-Each validator that is running the oracle side-car will have a unique consensus address.
-This field is utilized to set the validator's consensus address.

 ## Oracle Metrics